HOW TO START DOING MORE PULLUPS… FAST!

 How does this work?

-If all the muscle groups in the rest of your body are loose when you try to exert force through the bar with your arms to pull yourself up, the force disperses through all those loose points.
+If all the muscle groups in the rest of your body are loose when you try to exert force through the bar with your arms to pull yourself up, the force disperses through all those loose points and you end up with muscle fatigue quickly.

 That’s why we call them ‘energy leaks’.